deculler/cs262b-sp20/index.md

 ---

-# CS262B Advanced Topics in Computer Sysxtems (Spring 2020)
+# Advanced Topics in Computer Systems (Spring 2020)

 * **When**: *Tuesdays and Thursdays from 12:30 to 2:00*
 * **Where**: *Soda 310*